 When attempting to make adjustments to your ad targets, you should work in small increments.
 For instance, if your ROAS is 10x, don’t wait two weeks and immediately try to jump to a 15 or 20x number, move slowly from 10 to 11, wait a few weeks and then move again.
 This gives the algorithm time to learn and adjust.

-Otherwise, you end up in the same situation as we stated before, the algorithm will likely seldom bid and result in diminished returns.
+Otherwise, you end up in the same situation as we stated before, the algorithm will likely seldom Automated bidding and result in diminished returns.

 Lastly, allow your algorithm to observe other sets of data by setting it to observe other audiences.
 As we said, you’re teaching the algorithm, so the more data it has access to, the better it will perform.

-For ad campaigns that run on a stringent budget, you can set your automated bidding algorithm to maximize the number of conversions on a particular ad.
+For ad campaigns that run on a stringent budget, you can set your automated smart bidding algorithm to maximize the number of maximize conversions/maximize conversion value on a particular ad.
 While these strategies are indeed effective if your ad campaign is strapped for cash, they have some limitations that make them ineffective for certain types of ad campaigns.

-For one, setting your automated bidding to maximize conversions is like telling it to charge into battle without considering anything but beating the enemy.
-What this means is that the algorithm will forego any other data other than maximizing conversions, such as demographic data, customer preferences, or even bid adjustments.
+For one, setting your automated smart bidding to maximize conversion is like telling it to charge into battle without considering anything but beating the enemy.
+What this means is that the algorithm will forego any other data other than maximize conversions, such as demographic data, customer preferences, or even automated bidding strategies adjustments.

 It will also continue to bid and buy ad space so long as the budget allows until it hits the pre-defined limit.

 This type of strategy also doesn’t care about cost per click targets.
 If you have an ad campaign with these targets set, this strategy will be wholly ineffective.